leeyeel/Pywen/README.md

 ## 🧬 Recent Updates

-- 2025.08.06: Released the first version of Pywen, with execution logic aligned with Gemini CLI/Qwen Code
+- 2025.08.26 Updated the `/agent` module by adding the Claude Code agent, with execution logic aligned to Claude Code, and introducing dedicated tools such as the task tool and todowrite tool.
+You can switch to the Claude Code agent using `/agent claude`.
 - 2025.08.08: Updated the `/agent` switch agent module, added DeepResearch agent, with execution logic aligned with Google's open-source DeepResearch LangGraph version.
 You can use `/agent research` to switch GeminiResearchDemo agent.Before you use it, please make sure you have the serper api key.
+- 2025.08.06: Released the first version of Pywen, with execution logic aligned with Gemini CLI/Qwen Code

 ## 🎯 Project Background